-- 7.6.1 An employee who would ordinarily be required to work on a day on which a public holiday falls is entitled to full pay for the time the employee would ordinarily have been required to perform work on that day.

-- 7.6.2 Subject to clause 7.6.8 all work done by any employee on:
+- 7.6.1 Subject to clause 7.6.6 all work done by any employee on:

-- the first day of January
+- the 1st January;

 - the 26th January;

 - Good Friday;

 - Easter Saturday (the day after Good Friday);

 - Easter Monday;

 - the 25th April (Anzac Day);

-- the Birthday of the Sovereign;
+- The Birthday of the Sovereign;

 - Christmas Day;

 - Boxing Day; or

-- any day appointed under the Holidays Act 1983, to be kept in place of any such holiday
+- any day appointed under the Holidays Act 1983, to be kept in place of any such holiday.

-shall be paid for at the rate of double time and a-half with a minimum of 4 hours.
+will be paid for at the rate of double time and a-half with a minimum of 4 hours.

-7.6.3 Labour day
+7.6.2 Labour Day

-All employees covered by this Award shall be entitled to be paid a full day's wage for Labour Day (the first Monday in May or other day appointed under the Holidays Act 1983, to be kept in place of that holiday) irrespective of the fact that no work may be performed on such day, and if any employee concerned actually works on Labour Day, such employee shall be paid a full day's wage for that day and in addition a payment for the time actually worked by the employee at one and a-half times the ordinary rate prescribed for such work with a minimum of 4 hours.
+All employees covered by this award shall be entitled to be paid a full day's wage for Labour Day (the first Monday in May or other day appointed under the Holidays Act 1983, to be kept in place of that holiday) irrespective of the fact that no work may be performed on such day, and if any employee concerned actually works on Labour Day, such employee shall be paid a full day's wage for that day and in addition a payment for the time actually worked by the employee at one and a-half times the ordinary rate prescribed for such work with a minimum of 4 hours.